Boomerang (2019 film): Plot

 In Trichy, Siva and Gopal go about trying to find out more about Shakthi, when yet another attempt is made on Siva's life.
 He chases the perpetrators by car, but accidentally knocks down a person on the road.
-Out of guilt, Siva admits the person in a hospital, and there they meet Maya (Indhuja), who narrates Shakthi's life to them and reveals why people are after Siva.
+Out of guilt, Siva admits the person in a hospital, and there they meet Maya (Indhuja Ravichandran), who narrates Shakthi's life to them and reveals why people are after Siva.
 Shakthi, along with his friend Shanmugam (RJ Balaji) and Maya, used to work for a multinational company.
 Due to some internal conflicts, the three lose their jobs, along with many others.
 Shakthi gets frustrated and decides to go back to his village and do farming instead of continuing in the IT industry.
 Initially, Shakthi and his friends face resistance in the form of the local councilor Mayilvaganam (Ravi Mariya), who insisted that all farmers sell their lands to him for money instead of continuing agriculture.
 He even instigates Shakthi's father against his own son.
-In a public meeting with the villagers, Shakthi, Shanmugam, and Maya convince the villagers to help them unite a dry river in their village with an overflowing river in a village 20 km away, by building a canal.
+In a public meeting with the villagers, Shakthi, Shanmugam, and Maya convince the villagers to help them unite a dry river in their village, with an overflowing river in a village 20 km away, by building a canal.
 They reason that the other river has a surplus amount of water and often floods that village during monsoon, and the idea is to use the excess water by means of the canal for farming.

 The villagers, pleased with the idea, offer their support to Shakthi.
 The three friends initially face tough challenges in the form the government officials and even the local police, but overcoming all struggles with the villagers' support, the trio protest in front of the district collector's office to obtain permission for constructing the canal.
 Things go awry when two goons enter the crowd in disguise and incite violence, thus forcing the police to charge on them.
 Initially miffed about the nuisance, the collector argues, but after hearing out Shakthi and his friends, he relents and gives permission.
 The canal construction works begin in full earnest.
 One day, a sudden landslide occurs, and in a bid to escape, a lot of people get buried underneath and lose their lives, including Shanmugam.